Caring For Your Candles

 Make sure there are no drafts in the room from open windows, fans etc, when burning a candle.
 This will ensure that the candle does not drip.
 You will get a longer burn time if you don't let the candle drip.

 When you are ready to put your candles in a candle holder it is important that they be securely attached.
-If the candle feels loose in the holder an easy way to attach it firmly is to use a flame to lightly heat and soften the bottom of your candle.
-Hold the flame just below the candle so that the heat will warm it up slightly.
+If the candle feels loose in your holder an easy way to secure it is to lightly heat and soften the bottom of your candle.
+Hold a flame just below the candle so that the heat will warm it up slightly.
 This will only take a few moments to work.
 Don't hold the flame directly on the wax as it will discolor the candle.
 The wax might drip so do it over something like newspaper to ensure you don't end up with wax on your furniture or floor.
-Once the wax is shiny extinguish your flame and immediately place your candle in any holder of your choice and press down firmly.
+Once the wax is shiny extinguish your flame and immediately place the candle in any holder of your choice and press down firmly.
 As the wax cools the candle will remain secured into place.

 Always burn your candles on an even level surface